Combined Time Off

 Departments establish practices for providing notice of absences from work and for scheduling time away.
 Some departments whose workload is directly dependent on students being on campus take their time off when students are not in residence.
 Other departments schedule time off by mutual arrangement based upon the person's need and the department's workload.

-- Full-time benefit-eligible staff and administrators accrue CTO each payday per information and limits on the chart that follows.
+- Full-time benefit-eligible staff and administrators accrue CTO each payday.
+CTO accrual tables are available on the HR website.
 CTO does not accrue during unpaid leaves or once an employee has reached the maximum accrual.

-- Employees (exempt and non-exempt) who work less than 12 months or have a pro-rated weekly schedule receive the appropriate accrual based on the months/hours scheduled to work; and CTO can only be used during the months in which the employee is scheduled.
+- Employees (exempt and non-exempt) who work less than twelve months or have a pro-rated weekly schedule receive the appropriate accrual based on the months/hours scheduled to work; and CTO can only be used during the months in which the employee is scheduled.

 - When using CTO, non-exempt employees record hours used.
 Exempt employees should report CTO in half or full day increments to preserve exempt status.

-- Beginning January 1, 2021, employees who leave the University will be allowed to cash out a maximum of 20 days of CTO, as long as CTO has been recorded appropriately throughout their employment.
+- Beginning January 1, 2021, employees who leave the University will be paid for unused CTO up to a maximum of 20 days, as long as CTO has been recorded appropriately throughout their employment.